flatironinstitute/nemos/docs/quickstart.md

   - navigation
 ---

-At his core, NeMoS consists of two primary modules: the `basis` and the `glm` module.
+At its core, NeMoS consists of two primary modules: the `basis` and the `glm` module.

 The `basis` module focuses on designing model features (inputs) for the GLM.
 It includes a suite of composable feature constructors that accept time-series data as inputs.
 These inputs can be any observed variables, such as presented